SoundScapeRenderer/listening-test/matlab-gui-for-switching-stimuli/README.md

 3. Start Matlab
 4. Once SSR is up and running, run ```gui_for_ssr``` in Matlab

 If you are on macOS, everything should be working out-of-the-box.
 You might have to fiddle with the lines 97-138 in ```gui_for_ssr.m``` and comment line 6 and uncomment line 9 in ```start_ssr.sh``` if you work on a different OS.
-(Update 2021-05-20: We have been facing issues with playing audio from MATLAB to JACK on recent macOS version where JACK is not visible as and audio device to MATLAB.
+(Update 2021-05-20: We have been facing issues with playing audio from MATLAB to JACK on recent macOS versions where JACK is not visible to MATLAB as an audio device.
 No solution yet.)

 Note: You will hear audio playing when starting the GUI.
 This is necessary for being able to handle the audio connections in JACK.